Past Foundation Presidents

 Richard S. Simon, Phi (University of Michigan) 1943 is a past Zeta Beta Tau Fraternity International President, a past North-American Interfraternity Conference President and one of four ZBT recipients of the Conference’s coveted Gold Medal.
 Following his tenure as Foundation President and the passing of Professor Emanuel Saxe, the long-time chairman of the Foundation’s Scholarship Selections Committee, Simon took over the job, streamlined the process and chaired the committee for several years.
 He also co-chaired the Fraternity's Special Awards Committee for more than 20 years.
 Brother Simon had a 58-yearcareer in manufacturing in Pittsburgh, Pennsylvania.
 Brother Simon’s son, Kenneth L. Simon, Beta Phi (University of Pittsburgh) 1975 also served as International President of Zeta Beta Tau Fraternity.
 Two of Brother Simon’s four grandchildren are brothers of ZBT, Chad D. Simon Gamma Lambda (University of Hartford) 2003 and Wesley C. Dunlap, Zeta Alpha (Florida State University) 2014.

 Saul A. Fern, Pi (Boston University) 1954, is a past Zeta Beta Tau Fraternity International President and served during the early rebuilding years of the mid-1970s.
-Fern was the second International President initially a brother of one of Zeta Beta Tau’s antecedent fraternities.
-He was initiated a Phi Alpha then became a Phi Sigma Delta on the mergers of those two brotherhoods and then a ZBT upon its merger with Phi Sigma Delta.
-In addition to his continual strong presence in Fraternity events, Fern served as the principal chapter advisor to Rho Iota Chapter at the University of Road Island for decades.
-Professionally Brother Fern enjoyed a 40-year career in Rhode Island where he and partners owned an advertising, public relations and marketing agency from which he retired in 1994.
-He then became a sales and marketing director at AAA/SNE for 6 years.
+Fern was the second International President, initially a brother of one of Zeta Beta Tau’s antecedent fraternities.
+He was also a past National President of the Zeta Beta Tau Foundation and served many years on the Board and Council of both the Foundation and Fraternity in many official capacities.
+He was initiated into Phi Alpha and then became a brother of Phi Sigma Delta on the mergers of those two brotherhoods.
+He then became a ZBT upon its merger with Phi Sigma Delta.
+In addition to his continual strong presence in Fraternity events, Fern served as the advisor to the chapters at Boston University and the University of Rhode Island from 1957 to 1999.
+Professionally, Brother Fern enjoyed a long career in Rhode Island where he and his partners owned an advertising, public relations and marketing agency from which he retired in 1994.
+He then became sales and marketing director at AAA/SNE for 6 years.
 Saul’s biological brother, Sanford Fern, Pi Chapter of Phi Alpha Fraternity (Boston University) 1948 is also a brother of ZBT.
 Saul has three children and eight grandchildren.
-Brother Fern and his life partner, Phyllis Barmak (his college sweetheart) live in Cranford, NJ.
+Brother Fern and his fiancée, Phyllis Barmak (his college sweetheart) live in Cranford, NJ.